 In Texas, you have a specific amount of time to file a formal response to the lawsuit, depending on the court handling your case.
 You have 20 days to respond in any Texas county or district court.
 In Texas justice courts, sometimes referred to as a small claims court, you have 14 days to respond to the court summons.

-You should always answer the lawsuit within the allotted time frame.
+You should always answer the lawsuit within the allotted time frame and in a timely manner.
 You can use our guide about responding to a debt lawsuit to help you with your response and the court forms you will need.
-However, we recommend working with an experienced Texas debt defense lawyer to best protect your interests and ensure you do not make any mistakes that could hurt your case.
+But, we recommend working with experienced debt resolution lawyers.
+They will protect your interests and ensure you do not make any mistakes that could hurt your case.

-If you miss this deadline, the debt collector may get a default judgment against you.
-A default judgment essentially means you lose the case, and the debt collector wins, even if you do not recognize the debt and believe you do not owe it.
-A default judgment can result in serious consequences, including the freezing of your bank account and the loss of access to your money.
+If you miss this deadline, the debt collector may win the court case and get a default judgment against you.
+A default judgment means you lose the case, and the debt collector wins, even if you do not recognize the debt and believe you do not owe it.
+A default judgment can result in serious consequences, including a court order to freeze your bank account and the loss of access to your money.
 In my years of helping folks with debt problems, a bank account garnishment is one of the most frustrating a difficult situations to deal with.
-So, if you face a debt lawsuit, ensure that you promptly file your answer to the lawsuit.
+So, if you face a debt lawsuit, ensure that you file your answer to the lawsuit.

 Step 3: Collect Evidence to Support the Case Dismissal

-To secure the case’s dismissal, you require supporting evidence for the dismissal.
+Your first step in securing the case’s dismissal is to gather evidence that can challenge the debt collector’s claims.
 First, you should demand debt validation from the debt collector.
 Just because someone claims you owe them money does not mean they have the legal right to sue.
-It is common for debts to be bought and sold multiple times.
+It is common for debts to be bought and sold many times.
 The debt collector must prove that the debt is yours, that you owe it, and that it has the right to collect it .

 You should look for any errors with the debt collector’s claim.
-Scrutinize the lawsuit for discrepancies, like wrong names, addresses, or debt amounts.
-Errors can lead to lawsuit dismissal.
+Scrutinize the lawsuit for discrepancies, like wrong names, debt amounts, or any other legal terms that may be incorrect.
 For example, think about the following questions:

 - Do you recognize the debt?